Skip to Content

 All Australian animals want to kill you

-No not all Australian animals are deadly.
-Kangaroos, koala, echidna, possums, platypus, quokka, and other creatures that make you go awwww live here too.
+No, not all Australian animals are deadly.
+Kangaroos, koalas, echidnas, possums, platypus, quokkas, and other creatures that make you go aw live here, too.

-To see the wonderfully named quokka you will need to visit Rottnest Island near Perth which is the best place to see this cute little marsupial.
+To see the wonderfully named quokka, you must visit Rottnest Island near Perth, the best place to see this cute little marsupial.

 Whilst there are sharks, crocodiles, deadly snakes, spiders, jellyfish and other creatures we all associate with Australia you won’t find them lurking under every bush!
 (Certainly not sharks anyway)

-Many Australian’s never see a snake or crocodile unless they go to the zoo!
-Though I should add at this point that I have “met” 3 snakes since we moved here which my Aussie friends find hilarious!
+Many Australians never see a snake or crocodile unless they go to the zoo!
+However, I should add that I have “met” 3 snakes since we moved here, which my Aussie friends find hilarious!

 Think you know about Australian animals?
 Take my quiz and find out!